0mhz/R-econometrics/commands.md

 **Test if two variables, at least one of which is not normally distributed, have the same mean:** _wilcox.test()_

+>#: "Significant difference".
+If p=0, we are 100% sure that they are different.

 The tested H0 hypothesis is that the means are equal.
 Example: ```  wilcox.test(cola$q4, cola$q5) ```